yeasy/learning_pickleball/05_dink_en.md

 **Placement Strategy**:
 *   **Defensive**: Aim for the center of the NVZ to stay safe.
-*   **Offensive**: Push the ball intothe corners or at the opponent's feet to force movement.
+*   **Offensive**: Push the ball into the corners or at the opponent's feet to force movement.
 A "dead dink" deep in the kitchen can also freeze the opponent, forcing a decision between volleying or letting it bounce.

 ### Two-Handed Backhand Dink